-The cumulative number of discharges from 1st April to 30th September 2021 equates to 443, (this figure includes discharges, death, further assessments required, reviews of conditions those subject to a DoLS which may result in a breach of time scales, patients not meeting DoLS criteria therefore DoLS applications not applicable.
+The cumulative number of discharges from 1st April to 31st December 2021 equates to 719, (this figure includes discharges, death, further assessments required, reviews of conditions those subject to a DoLS which may result in a breach of time scales, patients not meeting DoLS criteria therefore DoLS applications not applicable.

-Although the number of breaches have risen again (106 in Q1, with 109 in Q2), most breaches are due to a continuing lack of BIA Assessors - both internal and external.
+Although the number of breaches have risen again (106 in Q1,109 in Q2 and 125 in Q3), most breaches are due to a continuing lack of BIA Assessors - both internal and external.
 From mid April the 2 internal BIA assessors have been accessing the acute sites, after appropriate risk assessments were undertaken prior to visiting the wards.
+From August 2021 one of the internal BIA assessors left SBU HB, following a lengthy recritment process a further BIA was identified and commenced employment with SBU HB on 1st January 2022.